v-v-d/Messenger/README.md

 Messenger
 =======

-Windows(?)
 GUI application for secure sending messages between multiple users and storing message history on server.

 Set it up
 ------